indseal/Oracle-EBusiness-Suite-R12.2-Patching-Automation/Readme.txt

+Description:
+This tool is used to download and apply patch on EBS R12.2.x or check if a patch is applied or not.
+This tool is built for Oracle EBusiness Suite R12.2.x on Linux X86_64 platform.
+It will work for both single node as well as multinode architecture.

+Main Script:
+ebs_apps_patch.sh

+Other software required:
+getMOSPatch.jar & jdk1.7.0_301

+Location: /home/applmgr/Neil_scripts/auto_patch
+(All the below steps need to be executed from the above location.
+This is also default patch download location)

-Below is sequence of steps to download and apply EBS patch through this tool.
+Below is sequence of steps to download and apply EBS R12.2 patch through this tool.

 Step 1: Check ADOP Status to confirm if there is any running patch cycle
 •	sh ebs_apps_patch.sh adop_status